vgorbic1/Tutorials/PHP/simple-cav-app.md

 ## CAV Application
-CAV (Controller Action View) we will "blures" the line between the Model and Controller in standard MVC approach.
+CAV (Controller Action View) "blures" the line between the Model and Controller in standard MVC approach.
 The frameworks needs a single point of entry - `index.php`.
 This is where all access to the site must be controlled from.
 To ensure that a single point of entry is maintained, htaccess can be utilized.
 The `.htaccess` file itself looks like this:
 ```
 RewriteEngine on